qaul/qaul.net_legacy/server/README.md

 * install the php web part as described in php/README.md
-* use the sever specific server/olsrd.conf
+* for VPN connections of olsrd use the specific server/olsrd_vpn.conf